 With the above assumptions and findings, plus some discipline in your usage (i.e., use the minimum amount of tissue for any given job), you can calculate the actual best value in a toilet tissue product.
 It is a labor-intensive process but is one you can do with price, sheet count, and our calculated "effectiveness coefficient".
 Try this step-by-step process to find your best value.

-When you have narrowed your choices, identify the cost per sheet (or per 100 sheets.
-This is how prices are often communicated online.
-Just make sure your denominator is the same for every product) and the GearLab "Effectiveness Coefficient" for your options.
-Say you have product A that is 13 cents per 100, and its Effectiveness Coefficient is 4.
+Once you have narrowed your choices, identify the cost per sheet — or per 100 sheets, which is how prices are often broken down online.
+Make sure your denominator is the same for every product, and then identify the GearLab "Effectiveness Coefficient" for your options.
+For example, say you have product A that is 13 cents per 100, and its Effectiveness Coefficient is 4.
 Product B costs 34 cents per 100 sheets, and we scored it a 1 (these are real numbers from a recent analysis).

 Multiply the cost by Effectiveness Coefficient for each product to get an approximation of true cost.
 Product A appears very inexpensive, but it is far less effective.
 Its cost for a given amount of function is 52 (13x4).
 Product B, in the same analysis, scores 34 (34x1).
 Product B is less expensive per use.
 Product B, used with some discipline, is a considerably better value than product A, despite initial purchase prices that invert that value differential.